Virgin Mobile: Virgin Mobile Ireland

-Virgin Mobile South Africa (VMSA) is a joint-venture between Sir Richard Branson's Virgin Group and Cell C. Virgin Mobile South Africa launched in 2006.
-In February 2011 it was reported that Cell C's 50% stake in Virgin Mobile is to be sold to Virgin Group of the UK and Calico Investments of the Bahamas.
+Virgin Mobile Ireland was launched in 2015, at the same time UPC Ireland was rebranded Virgin Media Ireland.
+Virgin Mobile Ireland is operated by Virgin Media Limited, a subsidiary of Liberty Global and uses the Three network.

-Virgin Mobile KSA
+Virgin Mobile KSA (Saudi Arabia)

 Virgin Mobile KSA is a telecommunication company operating in the Kingdom of Saudi Arabia.
 It offers both pre-paid and post-paid plans through over 20,000 sale points in the country.
 Its offering targets mainly younger population, with flexible price plans and bundles.

 Virgin Mobile Kuwait

-On 22 March 2021, STC Kuwait and Virgin Mobile Middle East and Africa (VMMEA) received the Communication and Information Technology Regulatory Authority’s approval for the first MVNO licence in Kuwait.
-They will launch Virgin Mobile Kuwait using STC’s network, with STC acting as a host facilities provider.
+On 22 March 2021, STC Kuwait and Virgin Mobile Middle East and Africa (VMMEA) received the Communication and Information Technology Regulatory Authority's approval for the first MVNO licence in Kuwait.
+They will launch Virgin Mobile Kuwait using STC's network, with STC acting as a host facilities provider.